Lcfvs/yld/README.md

 Promises adds a structure to manage the function result, to run functions during the execution, etc..

-They are distinguished by the fact that a promise is an object tthough which methods you pass a whole bunch of functions to handle the execution steps.
+They are distinguished by the fact that a promise is an object though which methods you pass a whole bunch of functions to handle the execution steps.

 So you end up with a lot of functions, themselves sharing internal references.